Connecting learning

 What it isn’t

-• Asking students to find or discover connections without teacher guidance
+• Asking students to find or discover connections without teacher guidance.

-• Creating/sharing every possible connection across all KLAs
+• Creating/sharing every possible connection across all KLAs.

-• Making references to previous activities students have completed without making clear how the learning from that activity is connected to new learning
+• Making references to previous activities students have completed without making clear how the learning from that activity is connected to new learning.

 • Assuming students have retained prior knowledge.

-Further reading
+Further resources

 AERO (Australian Education Research Organisation) (2024b) Managing cognitive load optimises learning, AERO, accessed 16 April 2024.